-- Younger babies are more likely to choke on solid foods. - Your baby's kidneys need to be mature enough to cope with an increased concentration of different nutrients.
-Extra stress is put on them if they are given solid foods too soon. - It considerably reduces the risk of gastroenteritis (diarrhoea and sickness). - It protects the baby's immune system so there is less chance of getting infections. - It reduces the risk of developing food related allergies and intolerances because the baby's boyrel has matured enough to prevent larger molecules passing through the wall of the bowel. - It increases the ability of your baby to digest solids, as younger babies do not produce all the enzymes needed to digest starchy foods and fat.
+- Younger babies are more likely to choke on solid foods. - Your baby's kid leys need to be mature enough to cope with an increased concentration of different nutrients.
+Extra stress is put on them if they are given solid foods too soon. - It considerably reduces the risk of gastroenteritis (diarrhoea and sickness). - It protects the baby's immune system so there is lead chance or getting infections.

+• It educes the risk of developing food related allergies and intelerances because the baby's bowel has matured enough to prevent larger molecules passing through the wall of the bowel.

+• It increases the ability of your baby to digest solids, as younger babies do not produce all the enzymes needed to digest starchy foods and fat.

-· It decreases the risk of developing obesity
+• It decreases the risk of developing obesity